The World Created

 According to Jesus, the greatest of all the commandments is to love God with all our heart, mind, soul, and strength (Mark 12:29–30).
 If we really love God, that means taking care of the things He has given us—our lives, the hope that we have, and this planet.
 According to the Bible, the earth belongs completely to God (Psalm 24:1; Acts 7:49).
 We are merely caretakers who are accountable to perform this task.

 Jesus added that the second greatest commandment is like the first—love others as we love ourselves (Mark 12:31).
 Obviously, the most important way that a Christian loves other humans is by sharing the message of salvation and providing for them.
 But it’s just as important for us to consider how our actions will impact others.
 If we are consciously acting in a way that could harm the earth, that impacts others around the world and future generations (including our own children).
 Christ as the Good Shepherd is our example for showing sacrificial love to others.

 Caring for the earth should never be a cause célèbre (as it sadly has become).
 The command God gave us in Genesis 2 was given for all humanity through Adam.
 This world is God’s, and we have a responsibility to do all things (including taking care of His property) as if we were doing it for Him (Colossians 3:17).
 Sadly, we Christians have not always heeded this.

 The atheistic evolutionary worldview can provide no real foundation for taking care of the earth.
 Life has no more value than non-life—other than the selfish desire to live.
 When evolutionists speak out about saving the planet, perhaps we should ask them what difference it makes.
-Without God, our planet is nothing more than another chunk of space dirt destined to be absorbed by the sun one day.
+Without God, our planet is nothing more than a wet chunk of space dirt destined to be boiled by the sun one day.
 No matter what we do, there is no ultimate hope.

 With God, however, our planet is the focus of His love, and our future can be secure.